meeran2019/microservice-architecture/Overview.md

 New Relic Logs which send logs from EKS Cluster to New relic for centralized log managesment.
 Alert policies in New Relic used to notify any issues or anamolies in EKS environment.

-## Tools and Technologies Used:
+### Tools and Technologies Used:
-AWS Cloud
-Terraform
-Docker
-Kubernets
-Jenkins
-Helm
-ArgoCD
+AWS Cloud, Terraform, Docker, Kubernets, Jenkins, Helm, ArgoCD, New relic, Cloudwatch

 --------------------------------------------------------------------------------------------